Which Schools Offer a Doctorate of Music Degree Program?

 If you want a career in teaching, Boston University has a graduate program that offers a Doctor of Musical Arts (DMA) in Music Education.
 This program is unique in that it's offered online.
-You'll have to spend some time on campus to complete a residency program, but that only lasts for ten days.
+You'll have to spend some time on campus to complete a residency program, but that only lasts for five days.
 In Boston's program, you'll work with a group of students through online venues such as email and chat programs that will be guided by an instructor.
-You should be able to complete your core coursework in two years, and then you'll have another two years to complete your dissertation.
+All degree requirements must be completed within seven years of the date of matriculation.

 Claremont Graduate University

 If you're looking to pursue a doctorate that offers studies in Christian music, you can earn a Doctor of Church Music (D.C.M.) degree at Claremont Graduate University.
 In this program, you have the option of focusing in choral music conducting or organ performance.
-You'll have to complete master's degree requirements as a part of the curriculum.
+You can complete master's degree requirements as part of the program if you have already earned one.
 Your studies will include using the arts as a faith exploration tool, music-related literature and musical expression in the middle ages.
 A unique facet of this program is the requirement that you take a course outside of your program to give you a different perspective on your primary studies.